 Book a coaching session

-Host Alison Rice is an award-winning leader and digital publisher.
-She offers 1:1 coaching sessions over Skype, as well as team development sessions and strategy.
+Offline’s host, Alison Rice, is an award-winning leader and conscious coach.
+She offers personal coaching sessions.
 Find out more or book directly.

 Share with those in need